-In September 2017, we issued \$400.0 million aggregate principal amount of Cash Convertible Senior Notes due 2023 (2023 Notes).
-Interest on the 2023 Notes is payable semiannually in arrears at a rate of 0.500% per annum.
-The 2023 Notes will mature on September 13, 2023 unless repurchased or converted in accordance with their terms prior to such date.
+In September 2017, we issued \$400.0 million aggregate principal amount of Cash Convertible Senior Notes (2023 Notes) which were due and repaid in September 2023.

 In 2017, we completed a German private placement (2017 Schuldschein) consisting of several tranches denominated in either U.S. dollars or euro at either floating or fixed rates and due at various dates through June 2027.
-As of June 30, 2023, a total of \$118.9 million is outstanding.
+As of September 30, 2023, a total of \$116.0 million is outstanding.

-In December 2020, we obtained a $\in$ 400 million syndicated revolving credit facility with a contractual life of three years with the ability to extend by one year two times.
-No amounts were utilized at June 30, 2023.
-The facility can be utilized in euro and bears interest of 0.550% to 1.500% above EURIBOR, and is offered with interest periods of one, three or six months.
+In December 2020, we obtained a €400 million syndicated revolving credit facility with a contractual life of three years with the ability to extend by one year two times.
+No amounts were utilized at September 30, 2023.
+The facility can be utilized in euro and bears interest of 4.675% to 5.625% above EURIBOR, and is offered with interest periods of one, three or six months.
 The interest rate is linked to our ESG performance.
-We have additional credit lines totaling $\in$ 27.0 million with no expiration date, none of which were utilized as of June 30, 2023.
+We have additional credit lines totaling €27.0 million with no expiration date, none of which were utilized as of September 30, 2023.